snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/faqs.md

 ## Filename vs. Title in search results

-In the modern Microsoft Search experience, search results display the filename for files, similar to the default view in SharePoint or OneDrive libraries.
-This approach avoids showing the `Title` property, which can often be misleading if it carries over from copied documents or from document templates.
-Unlike the classic search experience that displays the title, the modern experience prioritizes filenames for consistency.
-However, for sites, pages and list items, the `Title` property is shown as it provides more relevant information.
+Unlike the classic search experience in SharePoint which prefers the `Title` property of a file, search results in Microsoft Search display the filename for files, similar to the default view in SharePoint or OneDrive libraries.
+This approach avoids showing the `Title` property, which can often be misleading when it carries over from copied documents or from document templates.
+However, for sites, pages and list items, the `Title` property is shown.

 Text in the `Title` property is still indexed and searchable, and can be used in the hit highlighting of a search results if decided by the search engine.